 I almost am lost for words when it comes to this post because the subject is so monumental!
-Yes, LOL, I know!
-Call CNN!
-Because when am I ever lost for words?
-Though I am wondering how to tackle the story of how I have built this garden from the ground up in the past 18 months.
+LOL, yes, I know, when am I ever lost for words?!
+But to be honest, I am wondering how to tackle the story of how I have built this garden from the ground up in the past two years.
 How on earth do I begin to explain the massive undertaking of looking out at a blank canvas of 2.5-acres of lonely paddock grass, and placing a dream onto it?
-Of having nothing of any merit growing - other than an odd-bod fruit tree and some standard roses that I gave back to the former owners - on an otherwise empty expanse of land, and yet clearly see the vision of a garden that would be built as a legacy?
+Of having nothing other than a lemon and olive tree growing on an otherwise empty expanse of land, and yet clearly see the vision of a garden that would be built as a legacy?
 Something that would live on well after I was gone and be a gift to my children, grandchildren and God willing, a gift down through the generations?
 Of being alone out in the country with not a soul for company as I settled into my new home through a bitterly cold and wet winter, and yet not be lonely, not be frightened and not be deterred?
 But instead to be buoyed by the hope, faith and trust that I was exactly where I was meant to be, and the dream that I had held in my heart for as long as I could remember was going to happen!

 I would build my dream garden, and it would be the beginning of a new decade of pursuing everything that I wanted to do with my life.
 My move to the country had finally freed me from an oppressive past, one that genuinely had threatened to do me in at various points throughout the struggle.
 But through it all, I had persevered, held on with a dogged determination, licked and healed my wounds, sought help, decided on forgiveness to get out from underneath the weight of the past and so survive and thrive.